CyberZHG/keras-bi-lm/README.md

 ## Introduction

-The repository contains a class for training a bidirectional language model which could be used as a feature extraction method for each position in a sentence.
+The repository contains a class for training a bidirectional language model that extracts features for each position in a sentence.

 ## Install